-1. Data systems and Platforms that are set up within local ecosystems are augmented with Trust Frameworks, Publication and Discovery Services, as well as Access and Usage Policies to make up a DS (DSSC Data Space Blueprint v221, DS4SSCC-DEP Blueprint22).
-2. Data Spaces (DSs) become interconnected, through, among other mechanisms, Data Connectors (see the IDSA Data Connector report23).
-3. These local or regional DSs are expected to be federated in European Data Spaces, through, for example, the SIMPL framework24, funded through DIGITAL Europe.
+- Data systems and Platforms that are set up within local ecosystems are augmented with Trust Frameworks, Publication and Discovery Services, as well as Access and Usage Policies to make up a DS (DSSC Data Space Blueprint v223, DS4SSCC-DEP Blueprint24). - Data Spaces (DSs) become interconnected, through, among other mechanisms, Data Connectors (see the IDSA Data Connector report25).